dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day6-7-asynchronous-javascript.md

 ---
 layout: ../../components/Layout.astro
 title: Day 6 and Day 7 - Understanding Asynchronous JavaScript
-description: This is the fourth day of 30 Days of CLG Askmitra.
+description: This is the seventh day of 30 Days of CLG Askmitra.
 Today, I am going to learn about Asynchronous JavaScript.
 ---

 # Day 6 and Day 7 - Understanding Asynchronous JavaScript

-This is the fourth day of 30 Days of CLG Askmitra.
+This is the seventh day of 30 Days of CLG Askmitra.
 Today, I am going to learn about **Asynchronous JavaScript**.

 ## Thread & Call Stack

 JavaScript is a single-threaded programming language meaning that only one thing can happen at a time.
 It is a **synchronous** language with **asynchronous capabilities**.
 Using asynchronous JavaScript (such as callbacks, promises, and async/await), you can perform long network requests without blocking the main thread.

-The **call stack** is the stack of functions to be executed.
-It is used to manage and store all the **execution context** created during the code execution.
+The **call stack** is responsible for keeping track of all the operations in line to be executed.
+It is used to store and manage the **execution context** created during the code execution.
 The bottom of the call stack is always the **Global Execution Context** and then we have our functions stacked on top of it.

 JavaScript has a **single call stack** because it's a single-threaded language.